Robert Fico: Resignation

 On 14 March 2018, Fico publicly stated that he was ready to tender his resignation as prime minister in order to avoid a snap election, as well as to "solve the political crisis" involving the murder of investigative journalist Ján Kuciak.

 Fico's announcement came after a meeting with President Kiska.
 In that meeting, Fico laid out several specific conditions that needed to be met by the president for him to resign.
 Those conditions were, amongst others, that the result of the 2016 Slovak parliamentary election be respected, that the current ruling government coalition must continue, and that Direction – Social Democracy, as the largest party currently in parliament, name the next prime minister.
 Fico stated that he already had a candidate in mind.
 Slovak media widely reported that the next prime minister would be Deputy Prime Minister Peter Pellegrini.
 On 15 March, President Kiska formally accepted the resignation of prime minister Fico and his cabinet, and thereby tasked Pellegrini with forming a new government.

 Upon tendering his resignation, Fico declared, “I told the president: 'You can relax, I'm not leaving politics, I want to be an active party leader.'"
 He also stated, “I'm sure that a decision to create a new government is the right step.
 An early election would not bring any stability.”
 This maneuver allowed the existing three-party ruling coalition to remain in power.

-Political wilderness (2018–2023)
+Political wilderness (2018–2020)

 Following his 2018 resignation, Fico entered the political wilderness for several years.
 Despite stepping down as prime minister, he maintained an active role as leader of his party.
-Direction – Social Democracy remained in power until the 2020 parliamentary elections, where they finished second with 18.29% of the vote and 38 seats, and consequently lost the ability to form a government.

-During his time in opposition, Fico actively prepared for a return to power, often using aggressive and polarizing rhetoric against his opponents.
-Amidst this political turmoil, he issued the statement, “God – we will drive them out (…) not even an oily spot will remain (after them),” promising retribution against those he considered political enemies.